Naghiyev1/tv-hispanas/README.md

 The app is designed for public/free streams only.
 It does not include pay-TV, pirated sports streams, or protected content.

-## v1.1 note
+## v1.2 note

-The TDTChannels source now uses the official `tv.m3u8` playlist instead of `tv.json`.
-This is more suitable for a browser-based IPTV player.
+The TDTChannels source now uses the raw GitHub `TELEVISION.md` file instead of fetching `www.tdtchannels.com/lists/tv.m3u8` directly.
+This avoids browser access/CORS issues with the TDTChannels website and keeps the source aligned with the official TDTChannels repository.